 The portion of the refuge within the Sutter Bypass (which includes the hunt area) was delayed in receiving water.
 The hunt portion will open for hunting on December 19, 2015.

 Many areas at Llano Seco will be flooded after November 1.

 Below is the hunting information for the 2015-16 season.

-- Coming soon: Anticipated waterfowl hunting quotas (September) - Coming soon: Anticipated hunt area flooding maps (September) - Hunt Plan and Compatibility Determination (pdf, from CCP) - Link to SacNWR Complex's Hunting Webpage - Link to CA Department of Fish and Wildlife's "Area Alerts" webpage for status of State Wildlife Areas
+- Anticipated waterfowl hunting quotas (visit "NEWS" section on hunting webpage) - Anticipated hunt area flooding maps (visit the hunting maps webpage) - Hunt Plan and Compatibility Determination (pdf, from CCP) - Link to SacNWR Complex's Hunting Webpage - Link to CA Department of Fish and Wildlife's "Area Alerts" webpage for status of State Wildlife Areas

 Follow Us Online